nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --no-location-rewrite

-    Don't rewrite  location header field  on :option:`--http2-bridge`\, :option:`--client`  and  default   mode.
-For  :option:`\--http2-proxy`  and :option:`--client-proxy` mode,  location header field will  not be altered regardless of this option.
+    Don't  rewrite location  header field  in default  mode.
+    When :option:`--http2-proxy`  is used, location header  field will not be altered regardless of this option.

 .. option:: --host-rewrite

-    Rewrite   host   and   :authority   header   fields   on :option:`--http2-bridge`\,   :option:`--client`   and  default   mode.
-For
-    :option:`--http2-proxy`  and  :option:`\--client-proxy` mode,  these  headers
-    will not be altered regardless of this option.
+    Rewrite  host and  :authority header  fields in  default mode.
+When  :option:`--http2-proxy` is  used, these  headers will not be altered regardless of this option.

 .. option:: --altsvc=<PROTOID,PORT[,HOST,[ORIGIN]]>